 The export dialog box appears.
 The Analysis Tasks section lists all analyzed repositories on the host system.

 - 3. (Optional) To re-analyze a repository, select it, and then click Re-analyze. - 4.
-(Optional) To add a custom analysis task - a.
+(Optional) To add a custom analysis task, perform the following steps: - a.
 Click New.

 The New Custom Analysis Task dialog box opens.